paolodina/git-x/README.md

 It is great for projects that are split into multiple repositories.

-The tool detects nested git repositories (one level deep) and run any command you pass to it on each nested repository:
+The tool detects nested git repositories (one level deep by default) and run any command you pass to it on each nested repository:

 ```bash
 git x status